 Standing up for planning has never been so important.
-Advance planning policy on Capitol Hill alongside 100+ planners during APA's Policy and Advocacy Conference.
+Advance planning policy on Capitol Hill alongside 100+ planners on September 25, 2019, during APA's Policy and Advocacy Conference.

 Educate, Advocate, Influence

 APA members — including Planners' Advocacy Network members — have written, called, or met with their elected officials more than 1,400 times this year.
 They've helped advance a range of planning issues, including reauthorizing the Land and Water Conservation Fund, securing funding for the 2020 Census and other critical federal housing and transportation programs, and pushing through a state bill, which has since become law, that simplifies and clarifies the process for replatting land redevelopment, shortening the overall process.

 Participating in Planners' Day Is Easy